 Fixing your water quality issues in the state of New Mexico will depend on your specific water source.
 It is best to test your potable water supply in order to get a better understanding of your water quality.
 Testing is relatively cheap.
 The test results will allow you to understand if your potable water has issues that need to be addressed.
 Common solutions to water contamination problems may include a water filtration system, a reverse osmosis system, or other whole home water treatment solutions.

 A problem that almost all New Mexico residents will have to deal with is hard water.
+The city with the hardest water we could locate in New Mexico is the famous UFO site of Roswell with a water hardness of 410 PPM which is cosidered extremely hard.
 One old-fashioned, inefficient, expensive, and unhealthy method to treat hard water is with a salt-based water softener.
 Most people don’t realize that if you’re using a water softener, you are basically removing calcium and magnesium from your drinking water and adding salt to your diet.
 In addition, many states are banning the use of salt-based water softeners.

 Alternative water treatment solutions such as “water conditioners” have been gaining popularity in recent years because they are cheap to operate and the best eco-friendly solution for hard water.
 Hydropath technology, which powers the HydroFLOW water conditioners, is by far the most efficient and cost-effective eco-friendly solution to deal with hard water problems.
 To learn more about how HydroFLOW solves the problems created by hard water, please check out our technology page.
 You might want to read this blog that explains the difference between water conditioners and water softeners: Water Conditioner vs. Water Softener Blog.